 Counting Sort: A New Pespective on Sorting

-Before reading this article, you should first learn:
+Before reading this article, you need to learn:

-For example, given an input array nums
+For example, given an array nums

 , 1 element of 3